In this article, you will learn how your bulk emails are processed and sent with Yet Another Mail Merge.

 What happens to my data and my emails after a mail merge completes?

-Once Gmail finished to send your emails to your contact list, all your emails are stored only in your Gmail box.
+Once Gmail finished sending your emails to your contact list, all your emails are stored only in your Gmail box.
 Those emails are labelled with your subject line, using Gmail labels.
 At no point in time does YAMM store any copies of your emails or its contents.

-Unlike other ESP like MailChimp, YAMM never store your recipients email addresses in any external database.
-All your recipients' email addresses always stay in your Google Sheets and YAMM only accesses it while performing the mail merge.
+Unlike other ESP like MailChimp, YAMM never stores your recipients' email addresses in any external database.
+All your recipients' email addresses always stay in your Google Sheets, and YAMM only accesses it while performing the mail merge.